Electoral Services and Covid 19

 Notice of Verification Number

-The Local Government Act 2000 provides that electors in the council’s area can petition the council to hold a referendum on whether a local authority should change to a different form of governance.
+The Local Government Act 2000 provides that electors in a council’s area can petition the council to hold a referendum on whether a local authority should change to a different form of governance.
 A petition must be signed by at least 5 per cent of the local government electors for the borough.

-In accordance with the above Regulations, the number that is equal to 5 per cent of the number of local government electors shown in the revised register of electors having effect on the 15 February 2016 is: 8,531.
+In accordance with the above Regulations, the number that is equal to 5 per cent of the number of local government electors shown in the revised register of electors having effect on the 15 February 2019 is: 8,723.

-This figure will have effect for the purposes of determining the validity of Petitions presented from 1 April 2017 to 31 March 2018.
+This figure will have effect for the purposes of determining the validity of Petitions presented from 1 April 2019 to 31 March 2020.

 Deputy Electoral Registration Officer